Do Musicians Often Resemble Underpants Gnomes?

 3. Be successful

-(In case you’re wondering whether gnome-like musicians might be in the minority, see this recent study by Hoverman, et al: 61% of surveyed music students who had access to entrepreneurship resources and knew that they were available didn’t access them.)
+(In case you’re wondering whether gnome-like musicians might be in the minority, see this study by Hoverman, et al: 61% of surveyed university-level music students who had access to entrepreneurship resources and knew that they were available didn’t access them.)

-Musicians as Insightful Entrepreneurs
+Musicians as Informed Professionals

-2. Incrementally implement your vision in real-world situations under the guidance of mentors, multiplying your expertise and earning power
+2. Incrementally implement your vision in real-world situations under the guidance of mentors, multiplying your expertise and earning power.

-3. Live a fulfilling creative life
+3. Live a fulfilling creative life.

-Musicians who take on this sort of approach grow their artistic prowess in tandem with their ability to thrive in today’s music profession.
+Musicians who take on this sort of approach grow their artistic prowess in tandem with their ability to thrive in today’s multifaceted music profession.

 Gnome-free Music Education